eversamurai/Deutsche-bank-HW/README.md

 This service provides an API for managing NaceDetails entities.
 It allows uploading NaceDetails from a CSV file, retrieving NaceDetails by ID.
 Service is built using Spring Boot and uses an in-memory H2 database to store the NaceDetails.
 NaceDetailsService.java is the service class that provides the business logic for managing NaceDetails.
-It build with more CRUD operations like for extending the functionality in future which is not exposed in the controller.
+It build with more CRUD operations for extending the functionality in future which is not exposed in the controller.

 ## Prerequisites